DPA - Delaware Psychological Association

 DPA Committee Descriptions

-• The Ethics Committee's function is primarily one of consultation and education.
-The Committee can serve to provide advice and opinion to psychologists and the public regarding professional ethics and appropriate conduct of psychologists.
-It can also assist psychologically impaired psychologists or any other psychologists seeking treatment by consulting with them about their psychological needs and by directing them to appropriate resources.
-The Ethics Committee does not review cases of breach of ethics or unprofessional conduct brought to its attention.
-The Committee directs complaints it receives to the Delaware Board of Examiners of Psychologists and supports the Board's function in processing complaints.
+• The Ethics and Law in Psychology Committee's The Ethics and Law in Psychology (ELP) Committee's combines the functions of both the (old) Ethics and the former Psychology and Law Committees.
+The new ELP Committee’s primarily mission is one of consultation and education.
+The Committee can serve to provide advice and opinion to psychologists and the public regarding professional ethics, appropriate conduct of psychologists, and the intersection of law, forensics, and psychology.
+In forensics, the ELP Committee provides a vehicle for understanding the contributions of psychology to the law and legal institutions; promotes the education of psychologists in matters of law and how the law impacts psychological practice; and keeps psychologists and the general public informed of current research, educational and service activities in the field of psychology and law.
+In its function as a guide to understanding and promoting ethical conduct, the ELP Committee does not review cases of breach of ethics or unprofessional conduct brought to its attention.
+In the vast majority of case, the Committee provides education and consultation; in rare cases, the Committee may direct complaints it receives to the Delaware Board of Examiners of Psychologists and support the Board's function in processing complaints.
 Upon notification of the Board's sanctioning of a member, the Ethics Committee may refer a member to the Executive Council for the option of sanctioning a Member or of discontinuing his or her membership.
 A member may be censured, suspended, or expelled from the Association for cause by an affirmative vote of two-thirds (2/3) of the members of the Executive Council.
 Should a member be suspended, he or she may reapply to the organization upon recommendation of the Executive Council.
+ELP Committee provides education and consultation on issues related to ethics and forensic psychology through workshops, presentations, DPA publications and individual consultation.

 • The Committee on Federal Advocacy is responsible for establishing and maintaining relationships with each member of Congress from the State of Delaware, ensuring that DPA's Federal Advocacy Coordinator is identified as an essential key contact in Delaware on mental health issues before the Congress.
 Under the leadership of the Federal Advocacy Coordinator, the committee shall monitor federal issues and legislation impacting mental health and the profession of psychology through its ongoing relationship with the APA Practice Organization (APAPO).
 The Committee shall advise the Association's Executive Council and membership on all critical federal legislative issues, communicate APAPO action alerts, and coordinate grassroots response to these calls for actions.
 As necessary, the Committee shall organize an effective grassroots network of psychologists within the State of Delaware.
 Advocacy activity may take the form of letters or calls to Congress, meetings with Members of Congress, attendance at town hall meetings, op-eds, or letters-to-the-editor.